ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 Functors are pretty unique to the ML family of programming languages.
 They provide a means to pass definitions inside a module.
 The same behaviour can be achieved with high-order parameters.
 However, functors allow passing several definitions at once, which is more convenient.

 Functor application essentially works the same way as function application: passing parameters and getting results.
 The difference is that we are passing modules instead of values.
 Beyond comfort, it enables a design approach where concerns are not only separated in silos, which is enabled by modules, but also in stages stacked upon each other.

+When several implementations of the same interface are needed at runtime, functors allow sharing of their common parts.